You are here: Home » Labour & Birth » Where to Give Birth: The Options

 Ask your midwife whether a home birth is suitable for you and your baby.

-If it is, your midwife will arrange for members of the midwifery team to help and support you.
+If you choose to have a home birth, your midwife will arrange for members of the midwifery team to help and support you.
 Here are some questions you might want to ask:

 Midwifery units or birth centres are more comfortable and homely than a maternity unit in a hospital.
 They can be: